nwspk/2025.newspeak.house/README.md

 ## Deployment

 Deployment is handled through Github Actions and it is hosted using Github pages.
 All you should need to do to deploy changes is push to `main`.

+# Adding a profile page

+To add a profile page about yourself, create a new file `src/lib/static-pages/cohort-profiles/[your-name].md` and do whatever you want with it.

+Then add a a page slug to `src/routes/+page.svelte`

+Then visit /cohort/[your-name]

+See https://github.com/nwspk/2025.newspeak.house/pull/10 for an example.